MUSEUM ACQUIRES VALUABLE MINING HISTORY LIBRARY

 He and his family made many, many trips to the San Juan Mountains pursuing these activities and always enjoying the magnificent scenery and climate.
 His mineral collection is in the process of being donated to the Creede Underground Mining Museum in Creede, Colorado.
 Mr. Moore is a member of several professional geological societies.

 The Ouray County Historical Society, its Board of Directors and Executive Director are pledged to make the library available to the public.
-While we are not a lending library, we will assist with or conduct research for interested parties.
+The public is now able to check books out from the collection.
+We will also assist with or conduct research for interested parties.
 You may call (970-325-4576), email: OCHSanx@gmail.com, or write (OCHS, P.O.
 Box 151, Ouray CO 81427-0151) the Museum for details.